LaunchYourVibe

 Overloaded

-LaunchYourVibe D-05
+LAUNCHYOURVIBE D-05

 When one chart gets more than 4–5 series, everything competes.
 Small multiples repeat the same chart structure for each category, letting users see patterns across dimensions at a glance.
 Same scale, same axes: shape differences become immediately readable.